alexandra-junges/alpaca-runner-game/README.md

 *List of features to implement after the current MVP is stable.*

-- Implement a high score board using local storage for persistence.

 - Implement the double-jump mechanic for added player agility.

 - Introduce more complex obstacles like fast-moving fences and tricky river jumps.

-- Improve the visual difficulty by changing the parallax speed over time.

 ## ⚙️ Data Structure